Chapter 9 : Awkward Situations

 “And what happened to everyone else?”
 Marigold inquires eagerly.

 “Oh, most everyone left when I did.
 But James and Lily stayed behind for a bit.”
 Emmeline says through a yawn.
-“Sirius left with some girl.
-They went off together to Merlin-knows-where in the castle.
-To shag, or whatever, probably,”
+“Rora, did you make it back okay?”

-There it was again, the silent pang somewhere between longing and envy.
-I get up suddenly, feeling even more ill than I had before, and make my way to the bathroom to brush my teeth and make myself presentable.
+I ignore her, however, and get up suddenly, feeling even more ill than I had before, and make my way to the bathroom to brush my teeth and make myself presentable.

 As I get my toothbrush out from my spot in the smooth stone cupboards, I can hear Marigold and Emmeline quietly talking about me.
 Their voices are being carried into the bathroom through the cracked open door.
 Without turning on the tap, I lean closer to eavesdrop.